goesta/chess/README.md

-# Chess Game with URL State Sharing
+# ChessLink: Chess with URL State Sharing
 Another AI experiment.
-I had the idea of a simple serverless chess game.
-This is what claude and i came up with.
+I had the idea of a simple serverless chess game with URL sharing capabilities.
+This is what Claude and I came up with.

-A web-based chess game that allows two players to play remotely by sharing URLs.
+A web-based chess application that allows two players to play remotely by sharing URLs, without requiring accounts or server infrastructure.

 ## How It Works